A-narang/Message-Board/README.md

    1. server.js
       - The backend file that sets up an Express server.
 It retrives messages from and adds messages to the SQLite database.
    2. messages.db
       - The SQLite database file storing the messages.
 A message contains the conent of the message and the timestamp of when it was posted.

+## Requirements
+   - Displays an error message when message is empty or greater than 128 characters
+   - Messages diplay date and time of post and are ordered from most to least recent
+   - Users on different computers can view the messages when the page is refreshed